FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Implementation and Computational Complexity

 \subsection{EMDFrFT}

-As shown in Sec. \ref{sec:experiments}, the number of evaluated fractional angles can be significantly lower than $N$ without impacting performance.
-However, the MDFrFT as proposed by \cite{vargas2005multiangle} always computes $N$ angles.
-We generalize the MDFrFT such we can compute $M$, $N \ \textrm{mod} \ M=0$, equally spaced fractional angles $\boldsymbol{\alpha}_M$, whilst reducing complexity.
-This can easily be achieved by aliasing $\Bar{\boldsymbol{Z}}$ along its columns, which is equivalent to downsampling $\bar{\boldsymbol{S}}$ along its columns\cite{oppenheim1999discrete}, i.e., $\boldsymbol{S}[m, n] = \bar{\boldsymbol{S}}[mN/M, n]$, where
+{As discussed in Sec. \ref{sec:ang_res} and Sec. \ref{sec:n_angles}}, the number of evaluated fractional angles can be significantly lower than $N$ without impacting performance.
+However, the MDFrFT as proposed by \cite{vargas2005multiangle} always computes $N$ angles. {We generalize and reduce the computational complexity of the MDFrFT by computing $M$ equally spaced fractional angles $\boldsymbol{\alpha}_M$, where {$N \textrm{ mod } M = 0$}.} This can easily be achieved by aliasing $\Bar{\boldsymbol{Z}}$ along its columns, which is equivalent to downsampling $\bar{\boldsymbol{S}}$ along its columns\cite{oppenheim1999discrete}, i.e., $\boldsymbol{S}[m, n] = \bar{\boldsymbol{S}}[mN/M, n]$, where

-As we have now replaced $N$-point by $M$-point FFTs, the computational complexity of the required FFTs is $\mathcal{O}(NM \log(M))$.
+As we have now replaced $N$-point by $M$-point FFTs, the computational complexity of the required FFTs is $\mathcal{O}(NM \log M)$.
 For small $M$, the overall complexity of our EMDFrFT is $\mathcal{O}(N^2)$ since it is now dominated by the computation of $\bar{\boldsymbol{Z}}$.
-However, $\bar{\boldsymbol{Z}}$ can be calculated more efficiently by applying methods from \cite{vargas2005multiangle, de2019reduced, majorkowska2017low}.
+However, $\bar{\boldsymbol{Z}}$ can be calculated more efficiently by applying methods from \cite{vargas2005multiangle, de2019reduced, majorkowska2017low}, among others.
 Possible hardware architectures for such efficient eigendecomposition-based DFrFTs are described in \cite{bispo2024hardware}.
-Furthermore, \cite{erseghe2006efficient} have proposed an algorithm for computing the DFT based on its eigendecomposition with complexity $\mathcal{O}(N \log(N))$.
+Furthermore, \cite{erseghe2006efficient} {has} proposed an algorithm for computing the DFT {through} its eigendecomposition with complexity $\mathcal{O}(N \log N)$.
 If such an algorithm could be used to calculate \eqref{eq:pre_fft}, the MDFrFT and EMDFrFT would only consist of highly efficient divide-and-conquer based algorithms.
-In future work, we also plan to reduce the computational burden of the FFTs in \eqref{eq:mafrft} and \eqref{eq:emdfrft} by considering the symmetries of the centered DFT eigenvectors.
+In \cite{oswald2026onthe}, we halved the FFTs' computational burden within the MDFrFT by considering the symmetries of the DFT eigenvectors.
 Analog implementations of the DFrFT such as \cite{keshavarz2023real} are also promising directions for future research, as they completely circumvent the computational burden of digital DFrFT implementations.